 These are just two examples of popular financing vehicles for small businesses.
 Each type of financing will have its advantages and disadvantages.
 This document is intended to be a starting point for your small business financing research.

-If you have decided on a working capital loan, we can help you.
+If you have decided on a working capital financing, we can help you.
 Our specialty is helping small business owners get the financing they need to grow their business.

-Ready to start addressing your small business financing needs, apply for a working capital loan from Zip Capital Group
+Ready to start addressing your small business financing needs, apply for a working capital financing from Zip Capital Group